-As of February 28, 2024, the Debentures each had investment grade ratings of "BBB (high)" with a "Stable" trend from DBRS and "Baa2" from Moody's, each as of the date of their latest rating confirmation.
+As of February 26, 2025, the Debentures each have an investment grade rating of "BBB (high)" with a "Stable" trend from Morningstar DBRS as of the date of their latest rating confirmation.
 Ratings may be subject to revision or withdrawal at any time by the rating organization.

-According to the DBRS rating system, long-term debt rated BBB (high) is of adequate credit quality.
+According to the Morningstar DBRS rating system, long-term debt rated BBB (high) is of adequate credit quality.
 The ability and capacity to meet the payment of financial obligations is considered acceptable though Granite may be vulnerable to future events.
-The DBRS long-term rating scale provides an opinion on the risk that an issuer will fail to satisfy its financial obligations in accordance with the terms under which an obligation has been issued (risk of default).
+The Morningstar DBRS long-term rating scale provides an opinion on the risk that an issuer will fail to satisfy its financial obligations in accordance with the terms under which an obligation has been issued (risk of default).
 Ratings are based on quantitative and qualitative considerations relevant to the issuer and range from AAA to D; all rating categories other than AAA and D also contain subcategories "(high)" and "(low)" with the absence of either designation indicating that the rating is in the middle of the category.
-A BBB (high) rating is the fourth highest rating out of the ten major levels of DBRS' rating scale and is at the top of the range of such rating.
+A BBB (high) rating is the fourth highest rating out of the ten major levels of Morningstar DBRS' rating scale and is at the top of the range of such rating.